Call: 01299 270312

 At Lacon Childe we believe that a strong PSHE education is important to help our pupils develop into well-rounded members of society, who can make a positive contribution to their community.

-PSHE is taught in three strands at Lacon Childe, as recommended by the PSHE Association: Health And Wellbeing, Living In the Wider World and Relationships.
+PSHE is taught in three strands at Lacon Childe, as recommended by the PSHE Association:

 Our curriculum time is one hour a week in Key Stage Three and one hour a fortnight in Key Stage Four.
 It is taught by form tutors.
 Each lesson the pupils are reminded of the classroom rules around discussing sensitive and personal material.
 We ensure the curriculum is broad and balanced by including a variety of activities and stimulus to engage the children.
 Our curriculum is age-appropriate, using carefully chosen vocabulary to match the language used in our feeder schools.
 We use a variety of resources from credible non-political organisations.